Toronto Transit Commission bus system: Electric buses

+In April 2023, the TTC had a new overhead charging system installed at its Birchmount garage to charge electric buses.
+The charging system has 10 pantographs, each descending from a gantry to contact receptors on the roof of an electric bus.
+The new system was more efficient and took less space than the previous plug-in charging system.
+PowerON Energy Solutions, an Ontario Power Generation subsidiary, supplied the new charging system.

+In late April 2023, the federal government and the city announced they would jointly provide $700 million to fund the electrification of the TTC's bus fleet.
+The federal government would contribute $349 million and the city would provide the remaining $351 million.
+With this funding, the TTC would purchase 340 zero-emission buses and 248 bus chargers, and upgrade garage infrastructure at eight garages.
+The TTC planned to buy zero-emission buses exclusively by 2025 and to have the entire fleet converted to zero-emission vehicles by 2040.

+Amenities

+USB ports

+Since 2018, some of the newer TTC buses are equipped with 12 pairs of USB-A ports throughout the bus for passengers to charge their mobile devices.

-Bike racks
+Bicycle racks

-All TTC buses, except Wheel-Trans vehicles, are equipped with folding bike racks installed on the front of the bus.
-Depending on the bus model,the rack can hold either one or two bicycles.
+All TTC buses, except Wheel-Trans vehicles, are equipped with folding bicycle racks installed on the front of the bus.
+Depending on the bus model, the rack can hold either one or two bicycles.
 Cyclists must remove all loose or detachable accessories from bicycles stored on the rack.
 If all the rack slots are full, bicycles may be stored inside buses except during rush hours.

 Background

 In mid-2005, the TTC began a pilot project to test bicycle racks on six selected routes as a way to boost ridership and to be more environmentally friendly.

 In July 2007, the Commission authorized the addition of bike racks to the remainder of the TTC bus fleet except for buses to be retired over the following three years.
 The 2007 expenditure for installation was an unbudgeted $250,000, to be covered by a shortfall in 2007 capital expenditures.
 The Commission included another $1,720,000 in the 2008–2012 capital budget to install bike racks on remaining buses.
 All new buses ordered would be delivered either with bike racks installed or at least mounting brackets for TTC staff to install the racks.
 In December 2011, bike racks were available on all TTC buses except minibuses.

 The Nova Bus LFS articulated buses came factory-equipped with bike racks, as did the non-articulated LFS buses that entered service in 2015.
 The racks were sealed in October 2014, by order of the Ministry of Labour, because of concerns about bikes on the racks obscuring the drivers' view.
 In May 2015, the slot closer to the bus was authorised for use.
 The other is sealed off with metal panels, and the retention hooks have been removed.
 Once the first slot is full, cyclists may bring their bikes inside the articulated bus during off-peak hours at the driver's discretion.